cookiengineer/github-scrumboard/README.md

 ## Installation: Chrome

 I could not submit it for free into the Chrome App Store, because I do not own a credit card.
-Yes, you are allowed WTF is going on here.
+Yes, you are allowed to wonder about WTF is going on there.

 There are two ways to install this extension:

 **Local Installation**

-1. Go to `chrome://extensions` and drag the CRX file from the [releases section](https://github.com/cookiengineer/github-scrumboard/releases) onto the Chrome window.
+1. Go to `chrome://extensions`
+2. Drag the CRX file from the [releases section](https://github.com/cookiengineer/github-scrumboard/releases) onto the Browser window.

 **Developer Mode Installation**